Dental care has been a major interest of Kelley's since he's had numerous dental procedures going back to 1996.

 Also keep in mind that some dentists charge as much as 30 to 40 per cent less for fillings, root canals and crowns.
 So, if you’re living on a fixed income, you may want to find a dentist who charges less for these procedures.
 Moreover, if you live in California, you may want to get your dental work in Oregon or some other state, where prices could be at least somewhat cheaper.

 Then there’s the option of getting your dental work done in Mexico or other foreign countries.
-But I do not recommend this option, unless you live right across the river from Mexico and could therefore save money on travel expense, etc.
+But I do not recommend this option, unless you live right across the river from Mexico and could therefore save money on travel expenses, etc.

 Cost of Dental Insurance